 Hemlock Spruce Essential Oil

-Hemlock Spruce is a confer native to North America. *Not to be confused with the poisonous hemlock plant.
+Hemlock Spruce is a conifer native to North America. *Not to be confused with the poisonous hemlock plant.

 - Botanical Family: Pinaceae